The path-missing and path-free complexes of a directed graph: Deletion-contraction for and

 $\Longleftarrow:$ Assume that $I \setminus \set{e}$ contains an $s-t$-path $q$ of $G / e$.
 We must prove that $I$ contains an $s-t$-path of $G$.

 Let $s'$ be the target of $e$.
 Note that the contraction of $e$ identifies the two vertices $s$ and $s'$.
-Thus, the edges of $G / e$ starting at $s$ are (1) the edges of $G$ starting at $s$ except for the edge $e$, and (2) the edges of $G$ starting at $s'$ (if $s' \neq s$).
+Thus, the arcs of $G / e$ starting at $s$ are (1) the arcs of $G$ starting at $s$ except for the arc $e$, and (2) the arcs of $G$ starting at $s'$ (if $s' \neq s$).

-Now, let us regard the edges on the $s-t$-path $q$ as edges of the original graph $G$.
+Now, let us regard the arcs on the $s-t$-path $q$ as arcs of the original graph $G$.
 In this way, it is no longer guaranteed that they still form an $s-t$-path, since $s$ and $s'$ are not necessarily identical in $G$; however, they still form either an $s-t$-path or an $s'-t$-path (because $s$ and $s'$ are the only two vertices that get identified in $G / e$, and the $s-t$-path $q$ never revisits its starting vertex $s$ after leaving it).
 If they form an $s-t$-path, then we conclude that $I$ contains an $s-t$-path of $G$ (namely, the path that they form), and thus we are done.
 If they don't, then they form an $s'-t$-path $q'$ that does not contain the vertex $s$, and we can again conclude that $I$ contains an $s-t$-path of $G$ (namely, the path obtained by prepending $e$ to $q'$).
 In either case, we have shown that $I$ contains an $s-t$-path of $G$.
 This proves the ``$\Longleftarrow$'' direction of Lemma~\ref{lem.G/e.stpath}. \end{proof}

-We notice that Lemma~\ref{lem.G/e.stpath} would be false if we did not require that the source of $e$ is $s$: a simple counterexample is the graph $s \overset{e}{\longleftarrow} t$ with $I = E$.